badouralix/coding-best-practices/README.md

 1. The golden rule is that new is always better, no need to stick to the existing text formatting
 1. In comments and other forms of documentation, infinitive form ( _e.g._ "add" ), third-person singular simple present ( _e.g._ "adds" ), present participle ( _e.g._ "adding" ) and simple past ( _e.g._ "added" ) can be mixed up
 1. `"` and `'` are the same things, one can use them interchangeably in the same file
-1. `"        "` and `"	"` are the same things, one can also use them interchangeably in the same file
+1. Spaces and tabs are the same things, one can also use them interchangeably in the same file

 ## Maintenance